StAnza: The Organisation

 Eleanor Livingstone has worked for StAnza since 2005.
 She has a background in legal work and as a creative writing tutor.
 She is also a poet, editor and reviewer.

-Louise Robertson studied tourism management and journalist at Napier University.
+Louise Robertson is with the communications company, Message Matters.
+She studied tourism management and journalist at Napier University.
 She has worked in broadcast journalism and PR work since 2001, including work for other festivals and as Head of Public Affairs for an animal welfare charity.

 The Rt.
 Hon.
 Sir Menzies Campbell CBE QC MP